sourced/deploymentmanager-samples/community/cloud-foundation/templates/cloud_sql/README.md

     gcloud deployment-manager deployments delete <YOUR_DEPLOYMENT_NAME>
     ```

-`Notes.` Please note, that after Cloud SQL instance is deleted, it's name
+`Notes:` After a Cloud SQL instance is deleted, its name cannot be reused for
-cannot be reused for up to 7 days.
+up to 7 days.

 ## Examples